code4sanantonio/CPS_Outage_Map/README.md

 # cps-outage-map

 ## What is the problem
-When the power goes out it can be hard to distinguish the cause of the issue *especally in the more rural parts of San Antonio*.
-With out working wifi the only way to trouble shoot is to reset your fuse box then call CPS energy to report an outage.
-Once you call in the only way to verify it was reported is to navigate to this <a href="http://outagemap.cpsenergy.com/CPSStaticMapsEXT/CPSStaticMapV2_EXT.html">CPS outagemap</a> on mobile.
+When the power goes out it can be hard to distinguish the cause of the issue *especially in the more rural parts of San Antonio.* Without working wifi the only way to troubleshoot is to reset your fuse box then call CPS energy to report an outage.
+Once you call in the only way to verify it was reported is to navigate to this <a href="http://outagemap.cpsenergy.com/CPSStaticMapsEXT/CPSStaticMapV2_EXT.html">CPS outage map</a> on mobile.

 ### Why this is a problem
 - The site is not mobile friendly